-2. Department of Agricultural Machinery, College of Agricultural Studies-Sudan University of Science and Technology- Khartoum- Sudan)
+2. Department of Agricultural Machinery, College of Agricultural Studies-Sudan University of Science and Technology- Khartoum-Sudan)

 Abstract: Standard Disk Plough (SDP) is the integral element of traditional farming system in Middle and Northern Sudan.
 In SDP, the tilt angle between the planes of the cutting edge of the disk which is inclined to a vertical line may be altered according to the field conditions.
 Tractor drivers usually use an angle close to maximum in order to decrease the tillage depth, consequently decreasing power requirements, without considering the tillage quality and the impact on the soil properties.
-This experiment was conducted at the College of Agricultural Studies farm of Sudan University of Science and Technology to study the effect of three tilt angles $(15^{\circ}, 20^{\circ})$ and $(15^{\circ})$ on soil bulk density, mean weight diameter, wheel slippage, work rate (or effective field capacity) and soil volume disturbed using mounted disk plough.
-The nature of soil at the farm found to be light clay.
-The theoretical forward speed was maintained at $(15^{\circ})$ mean weight diameter and field capacity while significantly decreasing the tractor wheel slippage and soil volume disturbance.
+This experiment was conducted at the College of Agricultural Studies farm of Sudan University of Science and Technology to study the effects of three tilt angles ( $15^\circ$ , $20^\circ$ and $25^\circ$ ) on soil bulk density, mean weight diameter, wheel slippage, work rate (or effective field capacity) and soil volume disturbed using mounted disk plough.
+The nature of soil on the farm found to be light clay.
+The theoretical forward speed was maintained at 6 km/h.
+The results showed that increasing tilt angle of the plough significantly (p<0.05) increased the bulk density, mean weight diameter and field capacity while significantly decreasing the tractor wheel slippage and soil volume disturbance.

-Keywords: disk plough, tilt angle, wheel slippage, effective field capacity, soil volume disturbance, mean weight diameter DOI: 10.3965/j.issn.1934-6344.2011.02.0-0
+Keywords: disk plough, tilt angle, wheel slippage, effective field capacity, soil volume disturbance, mean weight diameter DOI: 10.3965/j.issn.1934-6344.2011.02.029-035

-Citation: Abdalla.
-N. Osman, Li Xia, Zhang Dongxing.
-Effect of tilt angle of disk plough on some soil physical properties, work rate and wheel slippage under light clay soil.
-Int.
-J. Agric.
-Biol.
-Eng, 2011, 4(2): -.
+Citation: Osman Abdalla N, Li Xia, Zhang Dongxing.
+Effects of tilt angle of disk plough on some soil physical properties, work rate and wheel slippage under light clay soil.
+Int J Agric & Biol Eng, 2011; 4(2): 29-35.